learn-co-curriculum/phase-0-html-validation/README.md

 ### A Valid HTML Experience  Now, let's see what a valid HTML file returns

-1. Open the [`example_code_passing_validation.html`][s3-valid]  file in your IDE or text editor
+1. Open the [`example_code_passing_validation.html`][s3-valid] file in a new tab.
+This will now be our new **viewing tab**
+2. In your **viewing tab**, navigate View &rarr; Developer &rarr; View Source _or_ press Command-Option-U. This will give you the "Source View" of the document
-2. Select the whole HTML contents in the file, and copy it
+3. Select the whole HTML contents in the file, and copy it
-3. In your web browser, navigate to [W3C's HTML Validator][valid8r]
+4. In your web browser, navigate to [W3C's HTML Validator][valid8r] in a new tab
-4. If not already selected, select the tab that says "Validate by Direct Input"
+5. If not already selected, select the tab that says "Validate by Direct Input"
 5. Paste all of your copied HTML in the text box labeled "Enter the Markup to validate:"